Week | Date | Weekly Module |

 Problem Sets

 You are strongly encouraged to work regularly on the problem sets, i.e., try to attempt problems after each class so that the work does not pile up right before the deadline.
-You will find that you are able to grasp the concepts and calculations better this way.
+You will find that you are able to grasp the concepts and analyses better this way.

 All submissions must be made through Canvas.
 Please make sure to carefully review the instructions on the submission format for these problem sets.
 The document with all problem sets is also available on Canvas.